AlgoLab/shark/README.md

-# Read-filter
+# Shark
 Tool for mapping-free classification of reads, using Bloom filter.

 ## Dependencies
-Read-filter requires the following libraries and tools:
+Shark requires the following libraries and tools:
 - [sdsl-lite v2.1.1](https://github.com/simongog/sdsl-lite/tree/v2.1.1)

 This repository comes with it as submodule.